 BNL was added to the National Priorities List in 1989.
-To help manage the restoration effort, 31 separate Areas of Concern were grouped into six Operable Units (OUs).
-Remedial Investigation/Feasibility Studies have been conducted for each OU, and the focus is currently on operating and maintaining cleanup systems.
-Contaminant sources (e.g., contaminated soil and underground storage tanks) are being removed or remediated to prevent further contamination of groundwater.
+To help manage the restoration effort, 32 separate Areas of Concern (AOC) were grouped into six Operable Units (OUs).
+Remedial actions have been implemented for each OU, and the focus is currently on operating and maintaining cleanup systems.
+Contaminant sources (e.g., contaminated soil and underground storage tanks) have been removed or remediated to prevent further contamination of groundwater.
 All remediation work is carried out under the FFA involving EPA, the New York State Department of Environmental Conservation (NYSDEC), and DOE.